tylerjw/tylerjw.dev/content/posts/rust_cpp_interop/index.md

 ## On the Shoulders of Giants

 [OptIk](https://github.com/kylc/optik) is the project I learned much of this from.
-Look at it for a complete example of these techniques.
+Look at it for a complete example.

 ## System Design